 A fundamental characteristic of health professions is the collaborative nature of care.
 Research has begun to explore the application of CLT to group-based learning and teamwork.
-Kirschner et al have promoted the "interaction hypothesis" to explain the differences in learning efficiency for groups and individuals.^{7,8} They discuss the impact of utilizing a combined, or collective, working-memory, in the development of schema.
+Kirschner et al have promoted the "interaction hypothesis" to explain the differences in learning efficiency for groups and individuals.
+They discuss the impact of utilizing a combined, or collective, working-memory, in the development of schema.
 In a group setting, cognitive load can be distributed to the working memory of various team members for processing.
 Large quantities of information are serially distilled into workable inputs that team members can then use to form schema.
 This can be useful when dealing with high complexity tasks that would otherwise overload an individual.
 However, with low complexity tasks, distribution of cognitive load may leave individuals without enough effortful processing of information to allow for appropriate schema development.
 It becomes "a trade-off between the group is advantage of dividing information processing amongst the collective working memories of the group members and its disadvantage in terms of associated costs of information communication and action coordination."

-Fraser et al have begun to look at how emotion affects cognitive load.5 They point out that the activation of emotion is inevitable in healthcare simulation, among other situations in medicine.
+Fraser et al have begun to look at how emotion affects cognitive load.
+They point out that the activation of emotion is inevitable in healthcare simulation, among other situations in medicine.
 Emotion can increase extraneous load, but it is sometimes an important component of intrinsic load, e.g. when learning to break bad news.
 Positive emotions appear to improve learning, perhaps through improving motivation and attention or through improving problem solving and creativity.
 Stress appears to have varying effects; it can focus attention and improve schema formation for the task at hand, but it also decreases working memory and can impair retrieval from long term memory.
 Healthcare teams have been shown to increase performance when feeling psychologically safe, so if psychological safety is present, "academic emotions," such as performance anxiety and motivation to learn, can be optimized.

-The argument can be made that the Flipped Classroom model for teaching benefits from application of CLT by creating protected learning time through removing it both temporally and spatially from preparatory time.9 The inherent separation of preparatory work from active application creates a focus on germane load during in-person sessions and off-loads intrinsic and extraneous processes.
-The design principles proposed by Van Merrienboer and Sweller to improve the balance of cognitive load in health professions education can be applied to optimize the preparatory material and in-person sessions that create a flipped learning experience.4 cognitive load.
-CLT can be applied to simulation curricula for improved results.5 While running a simulated pediatric resuscitation, a trainee may become overwhelmed trying to remember medication dosages and lose track of the experiential goals for the session.
+The argument can be made that the Flipped Classroom model for teaching benefits from application of CLT by creating protected learning time through removing it both temporally and spatially from preparatory time.
+The inherent separation of preparatory work from active application creates a focus on germane load during in-person sessions and off-loads intrinsic and extraneous processes.
+The design principles proposed by Van Merrienboer and Sweller to improve the balance of cognitive load in health professions education can be applied to optimize the preparatory material and in-person sessions that create a flipped learning experience.

+Simulation-based learning forms an important tenet of skill development and critical action decision making.
+However the complexity of cases and skills taught through simulation may result in too high a cognitive load.
+CLT can be applied to simulation curricula for improved results.
+While running a simulated pediatric resuscitation, a trainee may become overwhelmed trying to remember medication dosages and lose track of the experiential goals for the session.
 Providing a Broselow tape, or better yet a confederate such as a pharmacist, would allow the learner to focus on building skills as a team leader.